standardebooks/manual/7-high-level-structural-patterns.rst

 #.
 Major structural divisions of a larger work, like parts, volumes, books, chapters, or subchapters, are contained in a :html:`<section>` element.

 #.
-Individual items in a larger collection (like a poem in a poetry collection) are contained in a :html:`<article>` element.
+Individual items in a larger collection (like a poem in a poetry collection) are contained in an :html:`<article>` element.

 	#.
 Collections of very short work, like collections of poems, have all of their content in a single file, and :css:`break-*` CSS is added to generate page breaks between items: